-We both shoot some fake rifles at a colorful map of Spain.
+We both shoot fake rifles at a colorful map of Spain.
 I hoped to earn a bunch of plush toys, but Alazne is the one who ends up winning a stuffed dark seal.
 I would have loved to have it for myself, to be honest.
 However, when Alazne offers it to me, I refuse.

 “Nah, keep it and hug it at night wishing it were me.”

-“Don’t worry, it is you!” she says while grinning, but then covers her mouth with her free hand.
+“Don’t worry, it is you!” she says while grinning, but then she covers her mouth with her free hand.